SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 - Scalable and reliable, with self-configuration and good coverage
 - Data collection should be clustered or centralized(even though centralized puts more strain in some nodes)

+Design Challenges:
+- Heterogeneity of devices - Networks might be constituted of many different device types
+- Distributed Processing - Centralized algorithms are costly, processing should be decentralized
+- Real Time Computation - Computation should be done quickly given new data is always being generated
+- Utilization of resources - maximize performance with lowest energy cost

 ZigBee is a type of WSN:
 - Composed of 3 types of nodes
   - Coordinator - Maintains the state of the network, there is only one per network and requires more resources
   - Router - Node that forwards messages to end devices
   - End device - Node responsible for producing data, may be asleep most of the time

-Design Challenges:
-- Heterogeneity of devices
-- Distributed Processing
-- Real Time Computation

 # CAN and ProfiBus